bsmg/beat-saber-community-wiki/about.md

 The team that runs the show at the forefront and behind the scenes.
 Whether it comes to project management, plugin approval, paying for the servers (RIP our wallets), event coordination, or many of the other secret projects, there's always lots of work to be done!
 The community wouldn't be around without the countless hours contributed by these incredible individuals, so please give them a virtual round of applause!

 ## Assistant
-The original Support - Assistant took over the #support channel in the earilest days back when no one else would.
-The support role wouldn't exist if not for their efforts.
-They've created ModelSaber as a repository for custom avatars, sabers, platforms, and also run BeatSaver after Balsa stepped down.
+The original Support - Assistant took over the #support channel in the earilest days and answered everyone's questions back when no one else would.
+They've since moved on to creating resources to help people, like ModelSaber: a repository for custom avatars, sabers, platforms; as well as ModAssistant: the currently recommended mod installer.
-**Roles:** Staff, Support, 3D Artist **Contributions:** BeatMods Approval Staff, Multiplayer/Saber/Avatar/Platform Creation Guides, Moderation, ModelSaber, Runs BeatSaver, BSMG PodCasts
+**Roles:** Staff, Support, 3D Artist **Contributions:** BeatMods Approval Staff, Multiplayer/Saber/Avatar/Platform Creation Guides, Moderation, ModelSaber, BeatSaver Admin, BSMG PodCasts
 [GitHub](https://github.com/Assistant) | [Donate](https://bs.assistant.moe/Donate) | [Patreon](https://www.patreon.com/AssistantMoe)

 ## Balsa (retired)